Apollo-Protocol/information-requirement-methodology/faq.md

 ##	Are there any tools, products or services available to help?

 A key message is that it is the commitment to improving data quality and the application of the methodology that is the primary goal of this document.
-These documents illustrate the approach to setting up the IMF and supporting its adoption.
+These documents illustrate the approach to capturing information requirements and supporting its adoption.
 This should result in tools being created and adapted as progress is made.
+An early prototype has been developed [here](https://github.com/Apollo-Protocol/4d-activity-editor).

 ##	It looks like I need to know the future to execute this methodology